Touch training for reluctant pets

 Cats, Dogs, Dog training, Pet health, Cat training

-If your pet does not like a certain area being touched, then work gradually through this training.
+If your pet doesn't like a certain area being touched, then work gradually through this training.

 1. Start with an area you know your pet can be comfortably touched and say it (e.g. ‘shoulder’).
 Reward with a tasty treat as you say the area.
 You can move on to the next stage when you are successful 4 or 5 times out of 5 – success is when your pet does not move away or show any calming signals.